thi-ng/umbrella/packages/meta-css/README.md

 ## Converting meta stylesheets to CSS

-The `convert` command is used to compile & bundle actual CSS from user-provided MetaCSS stylesheets (`*.mcss` files) and the JSON framework specs created by the `generate` command.
+The `convert` command is used to compile & bundle actual CSS from user-provided MetaCSS stylesheets (`.mcss` files) and the JSON framework specs created by the `generate` command.
 The meta-stylesheets support any CSS selectors, are nestable and compose full CSS declarations from lists of the utility classes in the generated framework.

-Each item (aka utility class name) can be prefixed with an arbitrary number of media query IDs (also custom defined in the framework): e.g. `dark:bg-black` might refer to a CSS class to set a black ground, with the `dark:` prefix referring to a defined media query which only applies this class when dark mode is enabled...
+Each item (aka utility class name) can be prefixed with an arbitrary number of media query IDs (also custom defined in the framework): e.g. `dark:bg-color-black` might refer to a CSS class to set a black ground, with the `dark:` prefix referring to a defined media query which only applies this class when dark mode is enabled...